Vaccination and immunisation

 Further information is available on the GOV.UK website about immunisations for young people.

-Vaccinations routinely recommended in pregnancy are:
+Vaccinations that are recommended in pregnancy are:

-• Flu (At any stage of pregnancy during flu season)
+- Flu (At any stage of pregnancy during flu season)

-• Whooping cough (dTaP/IPV) (From 16 weeks gestation)
+- Whooping cough (From 16 weeks gestation, all year round)

 Further information is available on the NHS website about vaccinations in pregnancy.